bcorporal/Employee-Tracker/README.md

   ## Description
-  A great app for business owners to view and manage the departments, roles, salary for employees in the company.
+  A great app for business owners to view and manage departments, roles & salary for employees in the company.